digital-asset/daml/docs/source/daml/intro/1_Token.rst

   :lines: 16,21,25,29,34
   :caption: A simple template

-Templates are declared starting with the ``template`` keyword and take a name as an argument.
+You declare a template starting with the ``template`` keyword, which takes a name as an argument.

 DAML is whitespace-aware and uses layout to structure *blocks*.
 Everything that's below the first line is indented, and thus part of the template's body.

 *Contracts* on a DAML ledger contain data, often referred to as the *create arguments* or simply *arguments*.
 The ``with`` block starting in the second line defines the data type of the create arguments of a contract of type ``Token`` by listing field names and their types.
 The single colon ``:`` is read as "of type" so we can read the first three lines as "template Token with field owner of type ``Party``. ``Token`` contracts have a single field ``owner`` of type ``Party``.
 The fields declared in a template's ``with`` block are in scope in the rest of the template body, which is contained in a ``where`` block.